Chapter 2 : Start to an Adventure

 Alice nodded knowingly, “I’d hate that.
 How did your parents react to you being a witch?”

-Merissa shrugged daintily, “I haven’t learned much about Hogwarts.
-I mean, Madam Bellum told me stories of when she was here, but other than that…”
+Merissa shrugged daintily, glad at the change in subjects.
+“There is still so much to be learned about Hogwarts.
+Mrs. Bellum told me a few stories of when she attended, but other than that…”

 “Don’t worry.
-You’ll find enough to interest you in weeks.”
-Alice smiled.
+You’ll find enough to interest you within weeks,” Alice smiled.